freemansoft/IOIODotNet/README.md

 Outbound message types_xxxTo_ have not been fully built for peripherals that have not yet been implemented.
 The _IOIOMessageToFactory_ may not have factory methods for all message types.

 ###Inbound Change Notification###
-Programs must poll for changes.
-Change notification for information coming from the IOIO is not yet implemented.
+Programs can poll for changes.
+Change notification loosely based on Observer/Observable pattern.
+See unit tests for examples

 ###Hardening###
 Board verificaton is not finished.